Unleash/unleash-client-php/README.md

 $unleash->isEnabled('test');
 ```

+## Constraints

+Constraints are supported by this SDK and will be handled correctly by `Unleash::isEnabled()` if present.

 ## GitLab specifics

 - In GitLab you have to use the provided instance id, you cannot create your own.